 Our corporate headquarters is located in a leased facility.
 The lease on this facility expires in April 2021.
 The facility is located at W6316 Design Drive, Greenville, Wisconsin, a combined office and warehouse facility of approximately 332,000 square feet, which also services both our Curriculum and Distribution segments.
-In addition, we leased the following principal facilities as of February 29, 2016:
+In addition, we leased the following principal facilities as of February 28, 2017:

-· .
-Approximate Owned/ Locations Square Footage Leased Lease Expiration Bellingham, Washington (1) 25,000 Leased 31-Jul-20 Cambridge, Massachusetts (2) 18,000 Leased 30-Apr-18 Cameron, Texas (1) 277,000 Leased 30-May-16 Fresno, California (4) 163,000 Leased 31-Oct-17 Lancaster, Pennsylvania (3) 73,000 Leased 30-Jun-17 Lancaster, Pennsylvania (1) 125,000 Leased 30-Jun-17 Mansfield, Ohio (3) 315,000 Leased 31-Oct-20 Nashua, New Hampshire (2) 348,000 Leased 31-Dec-18
+Approximate Owned/ Locations Square Footage Leased Lease Expiration Bellingham, Washington (1) 25,000 Leased 31-Jul-20 Cambridge, Massachusetts (2) 5,200 Leased 30-Apr-18 Cameron, Texas (1)(4) 277,000 Leased 31-Mar-17 Lancaster, Pennsylvania (3) 73,000 Leased 30-Jun-20 Lancaster, Pennsylvania (1) 125,000 Leased 30-Jun-20 Mansfield, Ohio (3) 315,000 Leased 31-Oct-20 Nashua, New Hampshire (2) 348,000 Leased 31-Dec-18

-(1) Location primarily services the Distribution segment

-(2) Location primarily services the Curriculum segment.

-(3) Location services both business segments.
+- (1) Location primarily services the Distribution segment - (2) Location primarily services the Curriculum segment. - (3) Location services both business segments. - (4) Lease automatically renews for a six month term unless notice is provided.

-(4) Subleased through October 31, 2017

 The 73,000 square foot Lancaster, Pennsylvania facility is used for manufacturing wood products.
 The other facilities are distribution centers and/or office space.
 We believe that our properties are adequate to support our operations for the foreseeable future.
-We regularly review the utilization and consolidation of our facilities.
+We regularly review the utilization of our facilities to identify consolidation opportunities.